The Audio tab controls properties of the sound, as shown in Figure 6.5, “Audio settings tab”.

 We now have the content's streams mapped to left and right and also mixed together and placed in the DCP's centre channel.
 The smaller green boxes on the centre mappings show that those channels are added with some non-unity gain; you can see by hovering the mouse pointer over those boxes that the gain for content channels 1 and 2 is -6dB when being sent to the centre channel and 0dB when being sent to left and right.

-The Refer to existing DCP checkbox isonly applicable if the selected content is an existing DCP.
-It allows you to get the audio content from the existing DCP by referencing it (rather than copying).
+The Use this DCP's audio as OV and make VF checkbox is only applicable if the selected content is an existing DCP.
+It allows you to make a VF DCP, using the audio content from the existing DCP by referencing it (rather than copying).
 See the section called “Making overlay files”.

 Show graphs of audio levels will analyse the audio of the selected content and plot it on a graph.
 See the section called “Show audio” for more details.